Frostplexx/dotfiles/README.md

-# dotfiles
+# DotFiles

-This is a repo for backing up all my dotfiles and also neovim config / setup
+This is a repo for backing up all my dotfiles.

+# Installation

+See for each program individually.